faustind/reading-hermit/README.md

 map f (map g xs) = map (λ x -> f (g x)) xs
 ```

-With the argument made explicit we can use induction on its structure.
+With the argument made explicit, we can use induction on its structure.
 For the base case, by definition of `map`

 ```text